zagi25/picture-full-stack-instagram-clone/README.md

 https://picture-client-side.herokuapp.com/
 <br>
-Front-end is written using React.
+Front-end is written using React.<br>
-Back-end is written in python.
+Back-end is written in python.<br>
-All data is stored in SQLite.
+All data is stored in SQLite.<br>
+At first loading time may be long because of heroku so please be patient.